mauro3/CORDS/Workshop-Reproducible-Research/lectures/L06_repo_model_runs.md

 The easiest solution, I find, is

 - keep all information related to points 2.-4. in the git repository of the project.
-- store the git hash of the current commit with the produced results (this assumes that it is clear/can be found out which script produced the results)
+- store the git hash of the current commit with the produced results (this assumes that it can be found out which script produced the results)
-- if we were to, say, publish a paper or report, state what version (commit hash, tag, release) of the code was used
+- on publishing a paper or report, state what version (commit hash, tag, release) of the code was used

 ---

 ### This may not be good enough for large project with lots of model runs or complicated pipelines

-If there are **many model runs** with many different parameters, things can get out of hand...
+If there are **many model runs** with many different parameters, inputs, things can get out of hand...

 - main-script to collect all runs?
 - make a save-function which stores model runs in a table